-In Indiana, a wrongful death claim is a civil suit.
-This means that the claim must be filed by a personal representative of the deceased’s estate.
+In Indiana, a wrongful death claim is a civil suit, which means that the claim must be filed by a personal representative of the deceased’s estate.

-If the deceased was not married, adult children may file a claim.
+- If the deceased was not married, adult children may file a claim

-If the deceased person had dependent children, they can bring an action for a wrongful death suit.
+- If the deceased person had dependent children, they can bring an action for a wrongful death suit.
 In this instance, the surviving spouse or another personal representative can also bring an action on behalf of the children.
 The goal would be to obtain damages for the children’s loss of love, affection, and parental guidance.
 They may also obtain damages for the loss of financial support.
-The specific amount is determined by a jury.
+The specific amount is determined by a jury

-If a wrongful death claim involves a child, one or both parents may file a claim.
+- If a wrongful death claim involves a child, one or both parents may file a claim.
 If the child’s parents are divorced, the parent who had legal custody of the child is the representative.
-If both parents of the child are deceased or have lost legal custody, the child’s legal guardian must file the claim.
+If both parents of the child are deceased or have lost legal custody, the child’s legal guardian must file the claim

 - If the deceased was a young adult, their parents may file a wrongful death claim for the loss of love caused by the death.
 Damages are capped at $300,000